|After a premium membership, even if it's just for a month...|

 Author: Aldrea Alien

-Disclaimer: Dragon Age (Origins) and all its characters are the intellectual property of Bioware/EA.
+Disclaimer: Dragon Age: Inquisition and its characters are the intellectual property of Bioware/EA.

 Short person with sharp teeth, complete with a classic vampirish complexion.
 No, I don't go 'foof' in the sun nor do I sparkle.
 On the other hand, I might bite. ^_^|

 Dark One's Mistress, a gothic romance inspired by a game and with a tinge of Beauty and the Beast.

 The Rogue King, the Science Fantasy that spans thirty years in one man's life (and took control of mine) as he deals with divine possession and redemption.